drie/LambdaPythonPackager/README.md

 ## The Solution

 LambdaPythonPackager is a Docker Repository which uses a [LambdaLike environment](https://hub.docker.com/r/drie/lambdalike) to build your code.
-This makes build much more deterministic and cuts down on surprises when moving from local development to production.
+This makes builds much more deterministic and cuts down on surprises when moving from local development to production.

 ## Usage